NevroHelios/DeepWaste-Optimization/report.md

 ## 2. Model Explainability: Guided Backpropagation

-To interpret the internal representations of the network, we employed Guided Backpropagation.
+To interpret the internal representations of the network, I employed Guided Backpropagation.
 This method visualizes which parts of the input image activate specific neurons in deeper layers.

 ![Guided Backprop (CONV5)](notebooks/guided%20backprop%20(CONV5).png)